 1993 - After capturing Best In Show the previous year, Ch.
 Registry's Lonesome Dove, a Wire Fox Terrier, fails in an attempt to repeat when it is awarded third place in the Terrier Group.
 This is the last time that a BIS winner has tried to repeat.

 1997 - Ch.
 Parsifal Di Casa Netzer, a Standard Schnauzer, becomes the first Italian-bred dog to win Best In Show.

 1999 - "Kirby", a spunky Papillon officially known as Ch.
 Loteki Supernatural Being, becomes the oldest dog ever to win Best In Show.
 He is eight years, one month and ten days old, and his record will stand until 2009.
 With this win, he also becomes the first dog ever to win both the World Dog Show (at Helsinki over 17,000-plus dogs in 1998) and Westminster.

 2002 - Westminster salutes the Search and Rescue dogs that performed so heroically during the 9/11 tragedy.
 Dogs and their handlers take part in the moving ceremonies and Glenn Close sings "God Bless America" to a rousing response in the arena and on the national telecast on USA Network.
+Watch the video.

 2003 - Ch.
 Torums Scarf Michael, a Kerry Blue Terrier, captures Best In Show,

 becoming only the second dog to win both Westminster and Crufts (2000).